EVOLUTIONARY EXPLANATIONS OF AGGRESSION

 Evolutionary Theory

 Xenophobia is a fear of strangers.
-It is thought to be adaptive for humans to be xenophobic as it would have made them suspicious of different tribes that may have taken away their resources.
+It is thought to be adaptive for humans to be xenophobic, as it would have made them suspicious of different tribes that may have taken away their resources.

 Xenophobia

-• Wilson (1975) - Xenophobia appears in ‘virtually every group of animals displaying higher forms of social organisation.’
+Wilson (1975) - Xenophobia appears in ‘virtually every group of animals displaying higher forms of social organisation.’

-• Shaw and Wong (1989) - suspicion of other groups advantageous - avoid attack - more offspring survive
+Shaw and Wong (1989) - suspicion of other groups advantageous - avoid attack - more offspring survive

-• Mac Donald (1992)- adaptive to exaggerate negative stereotypes about outsiders - overperception of threat less costly
+Mac Donald (1992)- adaptive to exaggerate negative stereotypes about outsiders - overperception of threat, less costly

 According to Patrick (1915), ’man the fighting animal’ had evolved out of conditions of never-ending conflict between races, with the continuous extermination of the unfit.
-Survival in this continuous struggle had been the product of order and mutual aid within groups, but with fear, hatred, and the rule of might dominanting between groups.
-Read (1920) said that hominids and early humans formed hunting packs that were inclined to be aggressive toward all outsiders.
+Survival in this constant struggle had been the product of order and mutual aid within groups, but with fear, hatred, and the rule of might dominating between groups.
+Read (1920) said that hominids and early humans formed hunting packs inclined to be aggressive toward all outsiders.
 "Wars strengthened the internal sympathies and loyalties of the pack or tribe and its external hostilities, and extended the range and influence of the more masculine and capable tribes".
-Wrangham & Peterson (1996) note that the underlying psychology of our ancestors is no different for urban gangs, motorcycle gangs, criminal organisations, American football teams, pre-state warrior societies, and contemporary armies: "Demonic males gather in small, self-perpetuating, self-aggrandizing bands.
+Wrangham & Peterson (1996) note that the underlying psychology of our ancestors is no different for urban gangs, motorcycle gangs, criminal organisations, American football teams, pre-state warrior societies, and contemporary armies: "Demonic males gather in small, self-perpetuating, self-aggrandising bands.
 They sight or invent an enemy ’over there’ - across the ridge, on the other side of the boundary, on the other side of a linguistic or social or political or ethnic or racial divide.
 The nature of the divide hardly seems to matter.
 What matters is the opportunity to engage in the vast and compelling drama of belonging to the gang, identifying the enemy, going on the patrol, participating in the attack"

-A disadvantage however is that in societies with stricter religious displays; this tends to lead to a greater level of intergroup conflict also (Roes & Raymond)
+A disadvantage, however, is that in societies with stricter religious displays, this tends to lead to a greater level of intergroup conflict also (Roes & Raymond)

 A01 Research